Mirantis/lens-extension-cc/README.md

-# 🚨 CURRENT STATUS: BROKEN 🚨

-Unfortunately, in spite of working very hard to make sure this extension would be ready for the Lens 5 launch that took place on June 29, 2021, sometime around Lens 5 `beta.12`, or perhaps at the last minute, [this issue](https://github.com/lensapp/lens/pull/3225) -- among others -- was __introduced into Lens__.
-I am still waiting for Lens to fix it, and the Lens team is aware that this extension is broken because of it.
-The fix is currently slated for Lens 5.1.0, though that may change.

-Until this issue is fixed, the only recourse you have is to uninstall Lens 5, re-install Lens 4, and install the latest published release of this extension.

-Once a version of Lens 5 is released that finally fixes the problems preventing this extension from working, I will published the `master` branch of this repo as the latest version, and installing `@mirantis/lens-extension-cc` in Lens 5.x will get you version `3.0.0` that has Lens 5 compatibility.

 # Mirantis Container Cloud Lens Extension

 ![CI](https://github.com/Mirantis/lens-extension-cc/workflows/CI/badge.svg?branch=master&event=push)

 This [Lens](https://k8slens.dev/) Extension adds a status bar item, and a menu item, that makes it easy to connect Lens to a Mirantis Container Cloud instance and add its clusters to Lens.

-ℹ️ Requires Lens `>= 5.0.0`.
+ℹ️ Requires Lens `>= 5.1.0`.

 ![Extension UI](./docs/screen-shot.png)

 ## Installing

 Installation is very easy!
-Just make sure Lens `5.0.0` or later is running, and follow these simple steps:
+Just make sure Lens `5.1.0` or later is running, and follow these simple steps:

 1. Switch to the Extensions view (`CMD+SHIFT+E` on macOS).
 2. Enter the name of this extension, `@mirantis/lens-extension-cc`, into the Install Extension box.